qadeem-qureshi/artfair/README.md

     git push
     ```

 9. Once you have completed your task and pushed all commits to your remote brach, create a **Pull Request** on GitHub to merge your feature branch into the `dev` branch.
+Give the pull request a short imperative title reflective of your task.

+Ex: My task is to add canvas drawing functionality so my pull request is titled `Add canvas drawing functionality`.

 10. Add at least one programmer as a reviewer for your pull request.
 If any changes are requested by the reviewer(s), just commit those changes and the pull request will automatically include those changes.